basonbang/flashcards/README.md

 The following **required** functionality is completed:

-- [ X ] **The user can enter their guess in a box before seeing the flipside of the card**
+- [ X] **The user can enter their guess in a box before seeing the flipside of the card**
-- [ X ] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [ X] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
-- [ X ] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+- [ X] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [ X ] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
+- [ X] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented:

 - [ ] A shuffle button is used to randomize the order of the cards
-- [ X ] A user's answer may be counted as correct even when it is slightly different from the target answer
+- [ X] A user's answer may be counted as correct even when it is slightly different from the target answer
-- [ ] A counter displays the user's current and longest streak of correct responses
+- [ X] A counter displays the user's current and longest streak of correct responses
 - [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented: